-A VPN kill switch, also known as an internet kill switch, is like fail-safe device that deploys if your VPN connection drops.
+A VPN kill switch, also known as an internet kill switch, is like a fail-safe device that deploys if your VPN connection drops.
 What it does is that it instantly stops you from connecting to the internet when you disconnect from the VPN.
 This prevents third parties or any outsider from identifying your true IP address and location.

 Once your VPN service is back up and running, it automatically reconnects your device to the internet.
 So, how does an internet kill switch work?

-A VPN with internet kill switch constantly monitors your internet connection.
-It looks for any signs of change, such as drop-in connection or changing the IP address.
+A VPN with an internet kill switch constantly monitors your internet connection.
+It looks for any signs of change, such as a drop-in connection or changing the IP address.
 A kill switch instantly kicks in when it detects such change and halts your internet connection.

 Primary causes for frequent disconnections